microsoft/vscode-wiki/Sanity-Check.md

     - Alpine Linux runs on `x86_64` and `aarch64`, check `cat /etc/os-release` shows Alpine as the distro.
 5. Use the Remote Explorer to remove the containers.
 Note that the current window's container cannot be removed, so use a new window instead.

+### Windows and Mac using the CLI/Tunnels

+You can sanity test the CLI and the server at the same time, by using the CLI to start a tunnel and connecting to it from a browser, specifying the right commit hash for the server version under test.

+1. Download and extract the CLI
+2. Run it with `./code tunnel`
+3. The CLI will print a `vscode.dev` link.
+Open that link, but add `?vscode-version=<commit hash>` to the end of the URL, where `<commit hash>` is the hash of the build that is being tested.
+You can find this on the builds page.
+4. Navigate to that URL.
+This will cause the CLI to download the specified version of the server and open a remote session in your browser over the tunnel.

-### Windows
+### Windows using Remote-SSH

+This is a second option for sanity testing the Windows server.
 Use the Remote-SSH extension to connect from any client platform to a Windows remote.
 You can connect to localhost on your own Windows machine, a parallels VM, or another machine.
 You'll need to [set up and start OpenSSH services](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse), such as the OpenSSH SSH Server service and the OpenSSH Authentication Agent service.

 Note: if you are an [AAD user](https://github.com/PowerShell/Win32-OpenSSH/issues/1787) on your Windows machine, you may have to apply [this workaround](https://github.com/PowerShell/Win32-OpenSSH/issues/1476#issuecomment-642974745).